As a member, you'll have the opportunity for:

-- Collaboration with the American College of Chest Physicians to sponsor the Celebration of Pediatric Pulmonology and the Pulmonary Board Review Course.
+- The SOPPSM collaborates with the American College of Chest Physicians to sponsor the Celebration of Pediatric Pulmonology and the Pulmonary Board Review Course.

 - Present educational programs for pediatricians at well attended sessions during the AAP National Conference and Exhibition (NCE) and other AAP sponsored courses.

-- As a member of the SOPPSM, you may be asked to teach general pediatricians and residents at the national and local level at one of many of the Academy’s educational offerings, including: National Conference and Exhibition, CME courses, and State Chapter workshops.
+- Teach general pediatricians and residents at the national and local level at one of many of the AAP’s educational offerings, including NCE, CME courses, and State Chapter workshops.

 - Development of the “Blue Book” – the New Policy Manual of Pediatric Pulmonology

-- Revision of the 2002 Clinical Practice Guideline, “Diagnosis and Management of Childhood Obstructive Sleep Apnea Syndrome”
+- 2012 Clinical Practice Guideline, “Diagnosis and Management of Childhood Obstructive Sleep Apnea Syndrome”

-- Collaboration with the Medical Homes Chapter Champions Program on Asthma to improve management of pediatric asthma nationally
+- Collaboration with the Medical Home Chapter Champions Program on Asthma, Allergy and Anaphylaxis to improve management of pediatric asthma nationally

 - Spearheading a workforce survey of pediatric pulmonology

 - SOPPSM members have the opportunity to participate in the development and review of policies and publications.

 Fellow $30 / Fellowship Trainee Member $0 / Resident Member $0 / Affiliate $60